Granular segregation across flow geometries: a closure model for the particle segregation velocity: Equations of motion

-Equations~(\ref{eq:mixture_tanh1}) can be rewritten in terms of the net forces ($T_i=F^S_i-m_ig_0\cos\theta$) that balance the inter-species drag (\ref{force_balance}) such that, \\ where $T_{i,0}=F_{i,0}-m_ig_0\cos \theta$, and $F_{i,0}$ and $F_{i}$ denote the segregation forces for a single intruder and for mixtures, respectively.
-The force balance in~(\ref{force_balance}) can be rewritten as
+Equations~(\ref{eq:mixture_tanh1}) can be rewritten in terms of the net forces ($T_i=F^S_i-m_ig\cos\theta$) that balance the inter-species drag (\ref{force_balance}) such that, \\ where $T_{i,0}=F_{i,0}-m_ig\cos \theta$, and $F_{i,0}$ and $F_{i}$ denote the segregation forces for a single intruder and for mixtures, respectively.
+The force balance in~(\ref{force_balance}) can be rewritten for a mixture as

+What remains to be specified is an expression for the drag force in a mixture, $F^D_i$, including its dependence on the segregation velocity, which is described next.